 Initial Symptoms of Muscle Decline are Very Subtle

 I've been studying sarcopenia, loss of muscle mass and loss of muscle strength, because I realize that this affects entirely too many people, especially the elderly.
-The elderly should not have to suffer with sarcopenia/muscle wasting just because medical doctors don't have any clue to its causes, or any clue how to treat muscle wasting effectively (only prescribing exercise).
+The elderly should not have to suffer with sarcopenia/muscle wasting just because most doctors don't have any clue to its causes, or any clue how to treat muscle wasting effectively (only prescribing exercise).

 The Muscle Protocol: A Constructive, Metabolic, Nutritional Plan to Restore Muscle